vannawillerton/vannawillerton.github.io/DirichletProcesses.md

 $$(G(A_1),\ldots,G(A_K)) \sim Dir(\alpha H(A_1),\ldots,\alpha H(A_K))$$

-It is important to note that in practice not all of the infinite components of the dirichlet process will need to be used.**in practice all but finitely many will ***not*** be used** Only the components which are reflected in the data will be used,**no idea what "reflected in the data" means here** but unlike in parametric models there is flexibility, which can help to avoid overfitting and underfitting problems.
+It is important to note that in practice all but a finite subset will **not** be used.
+The amound of components used in the end should reflect a the complexity of the data.

-## Useful Metaphors
+## Useful Constructions

-Understanding the DP can be difficult, but a number of useful metaphors may help to highlight some key properties.**these aren't really metaphors, they are constructions**
+Understanding the DP can be difficult, but a number of constructions may help to highlight some key properties.

 ### Stick-breaking Process